claytonbjerke/graphql-starter-kit/Readme.md

 3. tests
    - mocha, chai
 4. add some example queries
-5. github web api
+5. github web api for query data
-6. babel

 ## References Used: